 Do you remember when you first came up with the idea to start a blog?
 You were probably very excited and full of motivation for everything blog-related and then the reality set in.
-We can all agree that it can be a struggle to grow your blog traffic and as a blogging coach, it’s probably the complaint I hear most often from beginning bloggers!
+We can all agree that it can be a struggle to grow your blog traffic, an it’s probably the complaint I hear most often from beginning bloggers!

 Pinterest can Skyrocket Your Blog Traffic

-Pinterest is hands-down the largest “social” network referral for my site.
+Pinterest is hands-down the largest “social” network referral for my site and it’s a great way to get more blog traffic.
 I put social in quotation marks because although Google classifies Pinterest as a social network on its analytics platform, it’s actually a search engine (a very powerful one!).
 If you are a blogger and you aren’t on Pinterest yet, you need to go over there right now and set up a profile and start pinning content.

 Make sure you set your account up as a business so you can take advantage of Pinterest analytics.
 You should also enable rich pins.
 Make sure you pin others’ content in addition to your own for the best results.
 I typically schedule about 15-20 pins per day with the help of Tailwind (you can try a month FREE with my referral link!).
 Tailwind allows me to set aside an hour or so to pin content for the whole week.
 It also has some very helpful analytics that can help you find out what types of content are being pinned the most on your boards.
 You can read more about maximizing Pinterest in this article.